Willie Henry: College career

 After graduating in 2012, Henry accepted the offer made by Michigan.
 Gaining 81 lbs, Henry's maturity as a 311 lbs defensive lineman resulted in a total of 32 tackles.
 This performance earned Henry ESPN's All-Big Ten Freshman Team honors in the 2013 season.
 His junior season in 2015 earned him Big Ten honorable mention for his career high of 34 tackles, 10 tackles for loss and 6.5 sacks.
 At the end of his junior season, Henry started in 21 of his 33 total games played, making 40 solo tackles out of a total of 86 career tackles, 18.5 TFLs, 10 sacks and 1 touchdown interception.
 After his junior season, Henry opted to enter the 2016 NFL draft.

 Professional career

 Baltimore Ravens

-Henry was drafted by the Baltimore Ravens in the fourth round, 132nd overall, in the 2016 NFL draft.
+Henry was selected by the Baltimore Ravens in the fourth round, 132nd overall, in the 2016 NFL draft.

 He was placed on injured reserve on November 15, 2016, ending his rookie season without playing a single snap through nine games, being inactive for all but one.

 On September 24, 2017, Henry played his first regular season game for the Ravens.
 He ended the 2017 season with 3.5 sacks and two fumble recoveries in 13 games.

 After missing the first four games of the 2018 season due to hernia surgery, Henry played in three games before being placed on injured reserve on October 23, 2018.

 On August 30, 2019, Henry was released by the Ravens.